XRPLF/clio/docs/config-description.md

 - **Type**: double
 - **Default value**: `10`
 - **Constraints**: The value must be a positive double number.
 - **Description**: The number of milliseconds the server waits to shutdown gracefully.
+If Clio does not shutdown gracefully after the specified value, it will be killed instead.

 ### cache.num_diffs